Mid-day meals to be provided to students even during summer vacation in schools: HRD minister

-Mid-day meals will be provided to students even during the summer vacation in schools in view of the lockdown imposed to fight COVID-19, Union HRD Minister Ramesh Pokhriyal 'Nishank' said on Tuesday.
-The minister also directed the states to start evaluating the answer sheets of the board exams of Classes 10 and 12, and facilitate the CBSE.
+Mid-day meals will be provided to students even during the summer vacation in schools in view of the lockdown imposed to fight COVID-19 and an increased allocation of Rs 2,600 crore has been made for the purpose, Union HRD Minister Ramesh Pokhriyal 'Nishank' said on Tuesday.
+The minister also directed the states to facilitate the CBSE by starting evaluation of the answer sheets of board exams of classes 10 and 12.

-The HRD minister made the comments at a meeting held through video-conferencing with state education ministers.
-"During lockdown, ration is being provided under mid-day meal scheme for the children to get adequate and nutritious food.
-Approval is being given for providing mid-day meal during summer holidays of schools, on which an additional expenditure of about Rs 1,600 crore will be made.
-In addition, under the mid-day meal scheme, an ad-hoc grant of Rs 2,500 crore is being issued for the first quarter," Nishank said.
+The HRD minister made the comments at a meeting held through video conferencing with state education ministers.
+"During the lockdown, ration is being provided under the mid-day meal scheme for children to get adequate and nutritious food.
+Approval is being given for providing mid-day meal during summer holidays of schools, on which an additional expenditure of about Rs 1,700 crore will be made.
+In addition, under the mid-day meal scheme, an ad-hoc grant of over Rs 2,600 crore is being issued for the first quarter," Nishank said.

 - READ MORE ON: